Hellfire01/MangaScrap/README.md

-0.1.1 : small debug to avoid manga duplicates in database 0.1.2 : better code factorisation and better redirection detection 0.1.3 : MangaScrapp now deletes the .txt files generated after an error
+0.1.1 : small debug to avoid manga duplicates in database 0.1.2 : better code factorisation and better redirection detection 0.1.3 : MangaScrapp now deletes the .txt files generated after an error 0.1.4 : MangaScrapp can now take a file with manga names as an argument

 gems required :
 - nokogiri